kittys201/ScheduleDay/README.md

 ### Logging In

-1. Enter your email and password
+1. Signin with Google or enter your email and password
 2. Optionally check "Keep me signed in"
 3. Click "Login"